Vital.sandbox

 end

---Check if table is empty
+Check if a table is empty

 local t = {}